What is online proctoring?

 We’ll break the proctoring features in this section into two parts:

-- Common: features used by most proctoring solutions
+- Common: features used by most online proctoring companies

 - Exclusive: features used by one or very few proctoring solutions

 Common online proctoring features

 - Video monitoring: uses the webcam to monitor behavior, scan the testing room, and verify ID